-I agree with their sensibility of kindness.
-But I’d like to let the Bible speak for itself.
+We agree with their sensibility of kindness.
+But let the Bible speak for itself.
 Because in it, God has a great deal to say about wise immigration and citizenship.
-I will also speak from data and personal experience.
+We will also speak from data and personal experience.

 Where Can We Learn What Jesus Wants?
 The Bible